-- 6.1.
-The General Instructions lay down the broad principles and guidelines for preparation and presentation of Financial Statements. - 6.2.
-As laid down in the Preface to the Statements of Accounting Standards issued by ICAI, if a particular Accounting Standard is found to be not in conformity with law, the provisions of the said law will prevail and the Financial Statements should be prepared in conformity with such law.
-Accordingly, by virtue of this principle, disclosure requirements of the Old Schedule VI were considered to prevail over Accounting Standards.
-However, since the Schedule III(and earlier, the Revised Schedule VI) gives overriding status to the requirements of the Accounting Standards and other requirements of the Act, such principle of law overriding the Accounting Standards is inapplicable in the context of the Schedule III (and earlier, the Revised Schedule VI). - 6.3.
-The Schedule III requires that if compliance with the requirements of the Act including applicable Accounting Standards require any change in the treatment or disclosure including addition, amendment, substitution or deletion in the head/sub-head or any changes interse, in the Financial Statements or statements forming part thereof, the same shall be made and the requirements of Schedule III shall stand modified accordingly. - 6.4.
+6.1.
+The General Instructions lay down the broad principles and guidelines for preparation and presentation of Financial Statements.

+6.2.
+As laid down in the Preface to the Statements of Accounting Standards issued by ICAI, if a particular Accounting Standard is found to be not in conformity with the law, the provisions of the said law will prevail and the Financial Statements should be prepared in conformity with such law.
+The Schedule III gives overriding status to the requirements of the Accounting Standards and other requirements of the Act, such principle of law overriding the Accounting Standards is inapplicable in the context of the Schedule III.

+6.3.
+The Schedule III requires that if compliance with the requirements of the Act including applicable Accounting Standards require any change in the treatment or disclosure including addition, amendment, substitution or deletion in the head/sub-head or any changes inter se, in the Financial Statements or statements forming part thereof, the same shall be made and the requirements of Schedule III shall stand modified accordingly.

+6.4.
 Implications of all instructions mentioned above can be illustrated by means of the following example.
 One of the line items to be presented on the face of the Balance Sheet under Current assets is "Cash and cash equivalents".
 The break-up of these items required to be presented by the Schedule III comprises of items such as Balances with banks held as margin money or security against borrowings, guarantees, etc. and bank deposits with more than 12 months maturity.
 According to AS-3 Cash Flow Statements, Cash is defined to include cash on hand and demand deposits with banks.
 Cash Equivalents are defined as short term, highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value.
 The Standard further explains that an investment normally qualifies as a cash equivalent only when it has a short maturity of three months or less from the date of acquisition.
 Hence, normally, deposits with original maturity of three months or less only should be classified as cash equivalents.
 Further, bank balances held as margin money or security against borrowings are neither in the nature of demand deposits, nor readily available for use by the company, and accordingly, do not meet the aforesaid definition of cash equivalents.
 Thus, this is an apparent conflict between the requirements of the Schedule III and the Accounting Standards with respect to which items should form part of Cash and cash equivalents.
-As laid down in the General Instructions, Para 1 of Schedule III, requirements of the Accounting Standards would prevail over the Schedule III and the company should make necessary modifications in the Financial Statements, which may include addition, amendment, substitution or deletion in the head/sub-head or any other changes interse.
+As laid down in the General Instructions, Para 1 of Schedule III, requirements of the Accounting Standards would prevail over the Schedule III and the company should make necessary modifications in the Financial Statements, which may include addition, amendment, substitution or deletion in the head/sub-head or any other changes inter se.

 Accordingly, the conflict should be resolved by changing the caption "Cash and cash equivalents" to "Cash and bank balances," which may have two sub-headings, viz., "Cash and cash equivalents" and "Other bank balances."
 The former should include only the items that constitute Cash and cash equivalents defined in accordance with AS 3 (and not the Schedule III), while the remaining line-items may be included under the latter heading.